A consolidated and accessible security proof for finite-size decoy-state quantum key distribution: Universal hashing Two-universal hashing

 \section{\texorpdfstring{Universal$_2$ hashing}{Two-universal hashing}}

 This section serves to introduce \textit{universal$_2$ hashing}, also called \textit{two-universal hashing}, originally presented in Ref.~\cite{Carter79}, and describe its use during the error verification and privacy amplification steps, cf. Sec.~\ref{sec:preliminaries:protocol_description}.
 In fact, using universal$_2$ hashing, we can compare Alice's and Bob's corrected keys $Z_A$ and $Z_B$ and ensure that they are identical up to a small probability without revealing them.
 The properties of universal$_2$ hashing directly provide a bound on branch (a) from Fig.~\ref{fig:prob_tree_protocol} and enable the derivation of an operational expression for $\epsilon_\mathrm{cor}$ in Sec.~\ref{sec:error_verification}.
-Additionally, as the keys are mapped to shorter hashes, their secrecy regarding an eavesdropper is increased, which is specifically the goal of the privacy amplification step, as discussed in Sec.~\ref{sec:preliminaries:distance_from_ideal_key} and further developed in Sec.~\ref{sec:quantum_leftover_hash_lemma}.
+Additionally, using a universal$_2$ family of hash functions, the keys are mapped to shorter hashes and, as formalized by the quantum leftover hash lemma, their secrecy regarding an eavesdropper is increased, which is specifically the goal of the privacy amplification step, as discussed in Sec.~\ref{sec:preliminaries:distance_from_ideal_key} and further developed in Sec.~\ref{sec:quantum_leftover_hash_lemma}.